 2.1.
 Strategic Resource Allocation

 Budgeting plays a key role in measuring return on investment (ROI).
-By allocating an appropriate budget to influencer campaigns, brands can monitor the success of influencer campaigns in real time.
-By tracking metrics such as website traffic, sales conversions, and social media engagement they can assess the return on their investments and assess its effect.
-With such data-driven evidence at hand businesses can make informed decisions to optimize future collaborations for improved outcomes.
+By setting a suitable budget for influencer campaigns, brands can track their success in real time.
+They can measure metrics like website visits, sales, and social media interaction to see the impact.
+With this data, businesses can make smart decisions to improve future collaborations and get better results.

 2.2.
 Long-Term Relationship Development